13 Top-Rated Hiking Trails near Sacramento, CA

 8. Lake Clementine, Auburn State Recreation Area

 After nearly two miles on the Lake Clementine Trail, hikers reach the paved Lake Clementine Road.
-Following Lake Clementine Road for less than a quarter mile, hikers are then greeted with a cascading view of Lake Clementine Dam.
-The overlook of the dam, complete with a constant mist-shrouded waterfall, is a great place to eat some lunch before hiking the two miles back to the trailhead.
+Following Lake Clementine Road for less than a quarter-mile, a cascading view of Lake Clementine Dam greets hikers near the end of the trail, complete with a constant mist-shrouded waterfall.
+This overlook is a great place to eat some lunch before hiking the two miles back to the trailhead.

 Address: 139 Old Foresthill Road, Auburn, California